 Difference Between Sole Proprietorship vs Partnership

 A successful commercial organization has a compliance obligation to meet two registration requirements in all nations.
 The First one would be the Business Registration, while the second one is the Tax Registration.
 There are several types of business registrations a commercial organization would be compiled to acquire under the various statutory framework in their respective nations.
-Out of which the popular registrations are Sole Proprietorship, Company, Partnership, and Limited Liability Partnership and so on.
+The popular registrations are Sole Proprietorship, Company, Partnership, Limited Liability Partnership, and so on.
 The Tax registration is taken post attaining the Business Registration, but mandatorily before the commencement of operation.

-- Partnership – Any business where two or more individuals would converge and agree on a specific agreement (legally called as Partnership Deed), that specifies the nature of the business, contribution and role of partner, and sharing or profit and loses are called as Partnership.
-Members of a partnership business are called Partners, usually, there are two types of partners – Active (Active role in management/operations) and Passive (Only profit sharing) partners.
+- Partnership – Any business where two or more individuals would converge and agree on a specific agreement (legally called Partnership Deed) that specifies the nature of the business, contribution and role of partner, and sharing or profit and losses are called Partnership.
+Members of a partnership business are called Partners; usually, there are two types of partners – Active (Active role in management/operations) and Passive (Only profit sharing) partners.
 The collective of such Partners forming a business is called as a Firm.

 Sole Proprietorship and Partnership Infographics